damonyoungcc/english-interview/mock1.md

 ### 9. 100,000 messages, the scroll speed is very slow, how to optimize it?

-I would use virtual scrolling to only render visible items calculate which items are in viewport and update the DOM based on scroll position
+Virtual scrolling only renders the items visible in the viewport When you scroll, it loads more items and removes the ones you don’t see.
+This makes the page faster, even with lots of data.
 Libraries like **`react-window`** or **`react-virtualized`** can do it.

 > **That’s the point of open source** — so we don’t have to repeat and build the wheel.